NKulling/SWECO25/layer_standardization_example/README.md

 In the downloaded repository, open the R script [standardization_SWECO25.R](https://github.com/NKulling/SWECO25/blob/main/layer_standardization_example/standardization_SWECO25.R) and set the local variable:

-`repo`: path to the SWECO25 repository in your local machine

 ```R
 #-- Local variables
 repo<-"C:/path_to_the_repo/SWECO25"  # Path to the cloned sweco25 repository